 The 10 Richest Women in Indonesia

 The richest people in the world didn’t build their wealth overnight.
-They either spend their entire lives in earning their cash or inherit it from their forefathers.
-Whatever the case, it has been men who have dominated the lists of the wealthiest people in the world in recent decades.
+They either spend their entire lives earning their cash or inherited it from their forefathers.
+Whatever the case, men have dominated the lists of the wealthiest people in the world in recent decades.
 However, trends are changing fast and the numbers have seen a shift in recent times.
 There are several women billionaires in the world today, and Indonesia is no exception.

-Indonesia is ranked number 41 in the world’s richest countries and a portion of the nation’s wealth is built by some hard-working, self-made women.
+Indonesia is ranked number 41 in the world’s richest countries and a portion of the nation’s wealth is built by amazing hard-working, self-made women.
 Wondering who the 10 richest women in Indonesia are?
-Here we have the list for you.
+Here is the list.

 1. Shinta Widjaja Kamdani

 As one of the most prominent players in Indonesia’s local business landscape, Shinta Widjaja Kamdani is earning an annual revenue of $1.2 billion.
 She is the Chief Executive of Sintesa Group, which is a family business and has earned huge popularity over time.
 The company, under her management, has expanded to 17 businesses that range from manufacturing and power to real estate and consumer products distribution.
 She is also the Deputy Chairwoman of the Indonesian Chamber of Commerce and Industry.
 As an advocate of agreements on bilateral free trade, she ventures capital to fund small business startups.

 2. Arini Subianto